 When performing in the LA/OC area, Nico’s conversational, sophisticated, and bluesy sound – reminiscent of Kenny Burrell, Adam Levy, John Scofield, and Julian Lage – is refreshingly tasteful.

-Nico frequently performs solo guitar music reminiscent of Jimmy Wyble and Charlie Hunter, drawing inspiration from bossa nova and counterpoint.
+Nico frequently performs in a solo setting, with original arrangements reminiscent of Jimmy Wyble and Charlie Hunter, that draw inspiration from classical counterpoint.

 Notably, Nico has performed or worked with…

 - Billy Cobham: jazz drummer (Miles Davis, Mahavishnu Orchestra)

 - Dave Beyer: rock drummer (Loggins and Messina, Melissa Etheridge, Christopher Cross, Michael McDonald)

 - Adam Levy: guitarist/songwriter (Tracy Chapman, Norah Jones)